-Friends on one of my favorite food boards have been raving about these muffins for years.
-When I got an e-mail from the Mothers’ Club at my son’s high school about breakfast for the teachers, I finally got a chance to make them.
-The sour cream makes these moist and tender, and I had enough batter so the thirteenth muffin was all mine!
+- Friends on one of my favorite food boards have been raving about this recipe for the best blueberry muffins for years.
+When I got an e-mail from the Mothers’ Club at my son’s high school about breakfast for the teachers, I finally got a chance to make them to see if they were right!

 - Using frozen blueberries is a wonderful way to minimize bleeding of purple juices into the muffin batter, but you must work quickly!

 - Plus, extend the baking time if using frozen berries allow time for them to bake thoroughly.

 - Coating the blueberries with flour helps keep them suspended in the batter.
 Otherwise, they could all sink to the bottom.

 - PRO-Tip: Do not over mix once the flour mixture is added as this will cause tunnels due to over activating the leaveners.

 - Fill your muffin tins ¾-full.
 This will result in a nice domed top instead of a flat top.

 - All ovens bake differently (my new oven is giving me headaches as everything takes longer to bake), so use the times listed as a guide, not as law.

 - Test your muffins with a toothpick inserted into the middle of a couple muffins near the end of the baking time.
 It should come out clean or with a few moist crumbs, not wet with batter when they’re done.